ardatan/graphql-tools/connectors.md

 This document is intended as a design document for people who want to write connectors for various backends.
 Its main purpose is to specify what properties connectors should have so they can be easily shared with other people and used in Apollo without any shims.

+This is a draft at the moment, and not the final document.
+Chances are that the spec will change as we learn about the better ways to build GraphQL servers.
+It should be pretty close to the final version though, so if you want to get started and build connectors for specific backends, this document is a good starting point.

 Technically you could write a GraphQL server without connectors and models by writing all your logic directly into the resolve functions, but in most cases that's not ideal.
 Connectors and models are a way of organizing code in a GraphQL server, and you should use them to keep your server modular.
 If the need arises, you can always write optimized queries directly in your resolvers or models should the need arise.